-Within Clackmannashire there are currently 10 Council owned publically available electric vehicle charging points, with a further 1 planned for 2018.
+Within Clackmannashire there are currently 11 Council owned publically available electric vehicle charging points, with more planned for 2019.
 These can be found at the following locations:

 View our charging points locations